 Sue Sheridan

-Susan E. Sheridan, MIM, MBA, DHL, is a Founding Member and President and CEO of Patients for Patient Safety US (PFPS US).
-In 2022, Sheridan was appointed to the Patient Safety Working Group of the President’s Council of Advisors on Science and Technology (PCAST).
-Prior to her current roles, she served as Director of Patient Engagement at the Society to Improve Diagnosis in Medicine (SIDM), the Patient and Family Engagement Adviser in the Center for Clinical Standards and Quality at the Centers of Medicare and Medicaid Services (CMS), the Director of Patient Engagement of the Patient-Centered Outcomes Research Institute (PCORI) and led the World Health Organization’s (WHO) Patients for Patient Safety initiative, a program under the World Health Organization (WHO) Patient Safety Program.
-Sheridan also serves as a Board Member for the Leapfrog Group and is a member of the Lucian Leape Institute and the Future of Health.
+Susan E. Sheridan, MIM, MBA, DHL, is President and CEO of Patients for Patient Safety US (PFPS US).
+Prior to her role at PFPS US, Sheridan served as the Director of Patient Engagement for the Society to Improve Diagnosis in Medicine (SIDM), the Patient and Family Engagement Advisor at the Centers of Medicare and Medicaid Services (CMS), the Director of Patient Engagement for the Patient Centered Outcomes Research Institute (PCORI) and led the Patients for Patient Safety program at the World Health Organization (WHO).

-She speaks frequently on democratizing healthcare by engaging patients and family members as decision makers in the design of healthcare research, policy, medical professions' education, and in improving healthcare systems at national and international events.
-In April 2009, Sheridan was named to Modern Healthcare's list of Top 25 Women in Healthcare as well as Modern Healthcare’s 100 Most Powerful People in Healthcare.
-In 2010, Sheridan was awarded the “Idaho Healthcare Hero” in community outreach by the Idaho Business Review, and in 2011, Sheridan was appointed by the Secretary of Health and Human Services to serve on the Advisory Committee on Infant Mortality of the Health Resources and Services Administration.
-She also served on the Centers for Disease Control’s (CDC) CLIAC Federal Advisory Council and the Accreditation Council of Graduate Medical Education (ACGME) Board of Directors as a Public Director.
+Sheridan had previously spent 10 years in patient advocacy, inspired by adverse family experiences in the healthcare system.
+In 2009, Sheridan was named to Modern Healthcare’s list of Top 25 Women in Healthcare as well as Modern Healthcare’s 100 Most Powerful People in Healthcare.
 In 2022, she was awarded the Mark Graber Award of Excellence by SIDM.
 Sheridan and her family have been featured in USA Today, Wall Street Journal, and New York Times, and in the international documentaries, Chasing Zero: Winning the War on Healthcare Harm and To Err is Human.